hauke96/master-thesis/notes/future-work.md

-Here are some thoughts on future work:
+Here are some thoughts on future work (as contained in the thesis):

 * Convex hull filtering: Suboptimal for non-shortest (e.g. fastest or otherwise weighted) routes.
 Solutions:
     * Deactivate filtering.
 No simple method for non-shortest path weighting is known to me, which results in a simple filtering mechanism.